DoThNg/portfolio_analysis/README.md

 This is an interactive Streamlit App built in Python with the stock data deriving from Yahoo Finance.
 The web application can be found in the following [link](https://equity-portfolio.streamlit.app/)

-If the following notification appears, please reactive the application as follows:
+If the following notification appears, please get the application up and running as follows:

 ![app](https://github.com/DoThNg/portfolio_analysis/blob/main/streamlit_app.png)